 In John Saul’s Nathaniel, Janet Hill and her son Michael move to her husband’s farm town following his death.

+Everyone is friendly, but Janet and Michael soon learn things aren’t as they seem.
 Michael begins hearing the voice of Nathaniel, a local boogeyman, and Janet learns the women in her husband’s family have a disturbing number of stillbirths that they blame Nathaniel for.
+Nathaniel then tells Michael his grandfather and Doctor Potter have been killing the babies.

 Whether this is true, and if Nathaniel is real, drives the story.
 However, Saul stretches out these mysteries way too long and the ending doesn’t give a clear answer to either.